-- a reason for the application - the applicant's expectations for the programme - the applicant's expectations and ambitions after the degree - the applicant's knowledge of relevant hardware and software - Descriptions of compositions (short description of the submitted compositions) - the applicant's education so far - the applicant's artistic experience - the applicant's professional experience - documentation for exams and work experience must be enclosed in the application.
+- the applicant's ambitions for the programme - the applicant's artistic ambitions - the applicant's ambitions after completing the programme - the applicant's knowledge of relevant hardware and software - Descriptions of works (short description of the submitted works) - the applicant's education so far - the applicant's artistic experience - diplomas and documentation for relevant work experience are attached to the application (e.g. previous education, work as musician/technician, work as teacher, etc.)